JamieShi/C-Notes/Lec04 basic, io.md

 - Never put `using namespace std;`  in a head file

-instead, ...... sth here
+instead, using the full name
+std::string std::istream

 ## C++ class ##

-(in next .md fileS)
+(in next lecture)